PeptideFox

 KLOW is the rosacea-baseline pick in this protocol family.
 The inflammation switch (NF-κB) drives the flushing, redness, and reactive flares that define the rosacea pattern, and KPV pre-empts that activation rather than blocking it after it fires.
 Most users see baseline redness drop in the first 1–2 weeks before the architectural collagen work surfaces at weeks 4–8.
 If symptoms persist past week 6, the driver is more likely mast-cell-mediated than NF-κB-mediated — dose-escalating KLOW won't help, and mast-cell-targeted work is the right next layer.

 GLOW/KLOW are skin-quality cocktails (GHK-Cu-dominant 50/10/10 ratio) for collagen architecture, firmness, and texture.
 The Wolverine Stack is BPC-157 + TB-500 at injury-grade doses (500–750 mcg BPC-157 daily, 3–5 mg TB-500 twice weekly) for tendon, ligament, and muscle repair.
 The cocktail's TB-4 at 400 mcg per dose isn't enough for injury work — see GLOW/KLOW for Injuries for the dose-math gap.
-Choose by goal: collagen and skin remodeling → GLOW/KLOW.
+The split is by goal: collagen and skin remodeling → GLOW/KLOW.
 Structural injury repair → Wolverine.

 Running it